EMERGENCY INFORMATION FDOT Emergency Travel Alert: For information on the current situation, please visit the following page - Alerts.

 This week’s work will consist of:

 During construction, the speed limit on Gulfstream Avenue and John Ringling Causeway/S.R.
-789 will be reduced to 35 mph.
+789 will remain 35 mph.
 Speeding fines are doubled in the construction zone when workers are present.
 Motorists are urged to drive cautiously and watch for workers, construction vehicles, pickup trucks, and other equipment entering or exiting travel lanes.

 Project Documents